About Cara Turner Ceramics

 I was born in London in 1969, but have lived in Co.
 Kerry since 1970.
 Both of my parents were potters, so I had the opportunity to develop an interest in ceramic sculpture at a very early age.
 I have had a lifelong love of fairytales and their associated imagery, hence the prevailing theme and style of my work.

 I was educated at our local National School in Caherdaniel, and then at Midleton College in East Cork.
-I spent 4 years in Dublin, working for Paula Murphy making Fimo cartoon-jewellery by day, and studying for a B.A. in Spanish and Modern English literature by night at Trinity College.
+I spent 4 years in Dublin, working for Paula Murphy making Fimo cartoon-jewellery,and studying for a B.A. in Spanish and Modern English literature at night in Trinity College.

 These days over 90% of my work is commissioned directly by my customers.
 I work alone, and entirely by hand, so levels of production are relatively small.